Gordon Igesund: Personal

-Igesund's ancestry can be traced as far back as 1752 in Stokkset Møre og Romsdal, Norway.
-His great-grandfather and great-grandmother and Isak Mathinus Isaksen Igesund (12 October 1851 in Igesund, Herøy - 1928 in Port Shepstone) and Dorthe Petrine Sorendsdtr Brekke (3 February 1853 in Brekke, Ørsta, Møre og Romsdal - 1897 in Port Shepstone) arrived as part of the 229 Marburg Norwegian Settlers who sailed on the "Lapland" from Ålesund departing on 14 July 1882 and arriving on 29 August 1882 at the Umzimkulu River, Port Shepstone to settle in Marburg and build the Norwegian Settlers Church which still exists today.

-Norwegian origin surnames were given by the area they were born in.
+Igesund's ancestry can be traced as far back as 1752 to Stokkset Møre og Romsdal, Norway.
+His great-grandfather Isak Mathinus Isaksen Igesund (12 October 1851 in Igesund, Herøy - 1928 in Port Shepstone) and great-grandmother Dorthe Petrine Sorendsdtr Brekke (3 February 1853 in Brekke, Ørsta, Møre og Romsdal - 1897 in Port Shepstone) arrived as part of the 229 Marburg Norwegian settlers who sailed on the ship Lapland from Ålesund on 14 July 1882, arriving on 29 August 1882 at the Umzimkulu River, Port Shepstone to settle in Marburg and build the Norwegian Settlers Church which still exists today.
+Norwegian origin surnames were given based on the area they were born in.
 Igesund's ancestors are from Igesund, Møre og Romsdal, a small farming community island near Ålesund.
-His Austria-born son Grant Igesund (born in 1982) is also a retired professional footballer who played as a striker for Ajax Cape Town, Manning Rangers and Maritzburg United among others.
+His Austria-born son Grant Igesund (born in 1982) is also a retired professional footballer who played as a striker for Ajax Cape Town, Manning Rangers, and Maritzburg United among others.